brockmuellers/brockmuellers.github.io/travels.md

       /**
        * Add a circle layer for the observations.
-       * We create a white circle with a green border (iNaturalist colors).
+       * We create a circle with a green border (iNaturalist colors).
        * Filter observations by date to match the tab's date.
        */
       map.addLayer({